AnnaRogers04/SMGQuarry/Development_Journal.md

 ![Raycast](https://github.com/user-attachments/assets/0c58e7f1-fda6-47fb-8683-58f531a09f2d)

-Figure 4 Shows the raycast system working when we were testing blueprints, this was originally going to be the interact system until we decided that trigger boxes would work better with the camera system.
+Figure 4 Shows the raycast system working when I was testing blueprints, this was originally going to be the interact system until I decided that trigger boxes would work better with the camera system.
 ### End credits
 <iframe src="https://blueprintue.com/render/q44mhqou/" scrolling="no" allowfullscreen></iframe>
 <iframe src="https://blueprintue.com/render/1di8-483/" scrolling="no" allowfullscreen></iframe>

-The end credits was a very simple yet effective blueprint to add.
+The end credits (How to Make a Credits Menu in Unreal Engine 5, 2023) was a very simple yet effective blueprint to add.
 After the quick time event I was more confident using animations and understanding how they worked.
 For instance the play animation node when triggered runs the whole animation the whole way through, this is where adding delays come in useful because it can delay when the animation can play so its not immediate.
 While the fade to black and the main menu button appearing was simple it was still nice to attempt to do something new with no instructions and i think the end result turned out really well.

 ![End credits](https://github.com/user-attachments/assets/82b5226a-10bc-4783-8261-0e7907d32dfe)